By Lauren Nagel

 The drone’s propellers therefore need to produce 343 N or 35 kgf of thrust for the drone to hover.
 If we’re building a quadcopter with four propellers, that comes to 86 N or ~9 kg per propeller.

-But it’s not that simple, because in most cases the drone will also need to take off and maneuver, which requires acceleration and greater lift.
+But it’s not that simple, because in most cases the drone will also need to take off and maneuver, which requires acceleration and greater thrust.

 Thrust Required for Basic Operations